 Bottom line: it’s five hundred eighty-eight minutes of music covering all manner of ground, from Roy Orbison to Curtis Mayfield to Can, Bob Dylan, Manfred Mann’s Earth Band, Kraftwerk, Nitty Gritty Dirt Band and beyond (and that’s just from the first mix) — anything and everything, as long as it’s good.

 “According to my friend Jason who knows everything, the Ventures lack credibility because they were never a proper surf band.
 They just ripped off the surf sound and, being top notch musicians with access to top notch studios, their stuff often killed the originals in recorded form.
 Jason, all I can say is, purity is boring, particularly when applied to something as impure, mongrel, fuzz and raunch infested as surf infused rock ‘n’ roll.
-And anyway, Raunchy shouldn’t even be on the list as it was released in 1964, a year before the cut-off.
-Clearly, surf music (even if it’s impure) is capable of transcending the laws of space and time.”
+And anyway, Raunchy shouldn’t even be on the list as it was released in 1964, a year before the cut-off, which I only just figured out, so whatever, call this whole initiative impure, mongrel, raunch infested.
+Or maybe surf music is capable of transcending the laws of space and time, even if it’s impure.”
 (Philip Random)